Skip to content

 NOTE:

-Now we can run the following commands in the terminal to build our server:
+Let’s run the following commands in the terminal to build our server:

 Terminal window